Piranov/comradebot/readme.md

 search, channel summaries, arithmetic, local date and time, and runtime status.

 Its personality can be changed with a simple text-based system prompt.
+Make it the bitter channel babushka, anxious robot or cybercop!

 ## Features